 The system is comprised of over 570 kms of sewer mains and 39 pumping stations.
 The majority of the system was constructed between 1953 and the early 1970's using asbestos cement materials.

 The system is self-financed from sewer charges on a user pay basis.
-The user charges cover the cost of CRD sewage disposal, Saanich operations and maintenance, and the infrastructure replacement program.
+The user infrastructure replacement program.